miguelmota/findmeburritos/README.md

 Burrito finder created with the [MEAN](http://mean.io/) stack and [Yelp](yelp.com) API.

-Gotta warn ya, code ain't the prettiest since I rushed through this.
+Gotta warn ya, code ain't the prettiest since I did this overnight for fun.

 # License